th@tavro.se:~/$

 my life is often busy, and i've been somewhat secretive when sharing details with family and friends. i thought this would be a great way to keep everyone updated on what i'm currently doing. i'll do my best to keep this page updated with any new happenings. thank you, Phillip Ridlen, for inspiring me with your now page!

-this is what i'm doing as of february 28 2026
+this is what i'm doing as of may 31st 2026

 ‣ see what i have been up to previously